 Volunteer architectural tour guide for a local historic preservation society since 2004.
-I have the fine-grain knowledge of the city you would expect of a travel guide writer.
+I have a fine-grain knowledge of the city on the level of a travel guidebook writer.
 Happy to share recommendations on the arts, cultural, music, dining, and bar scenes.

 My approach to hosting is guided by own travel experiences at various lodgings.
 What I found missing so often in my stays was a sense of warmth and place.
 So when I went to work on designing my own lodging experience, I was mindful of incorporating artwork, quality lighting, soothing colors and textures, tropical plants, and high-end comforts.
 After all, you don't put up with shabby sheets, pillows, blankets, and towels at home, so why should you downgrade when traveling?

 Consider me your local contact and friend for help with all things San Francisco.
 Better than at any hotel, really, because unlike the help downtown, I live in the heart of city rather than the ex-urbs, and I don't receive compensation from restaurants, bars, or galleries in return for my recommendations.

 San Francisco and Mission District neighborhood resident since 2003 -- originally from Seattle.

 Guests' Bill of Rights and Expectations

 1. Your reservation is secure.
 I only accept a reservation if I'm sure I can honor it and the dates absolutely work for me.

 2. Your privacy.
 I won't need to enter your room and will not do so without your knowledge and consent.